Tou7and/aic-notes/awesome/voice_assistant/voice_interface/slp/upstream/README.md

 # Discriminative Modeling as Main Learning Methods
+Models are pretrained with "discriminative loss" or "contrastive loss".

 ## [CPC](https://arxiv.org/pdf/1807.03748.pdf)
 > Oord, A. V. D., Li, Y., & Vinyals, O. (2018).
 > Representation learning with contrastive predictive coding.
 > arXiv preprint arXiv:1807.03748.
+> DeepMind (acquired by Google in 2014).

 - Use a probabilistic contrastive loss which induces the latent space to capture information that is maximally useful to predict future samples